RobinDaugherty/www/src/content/post/2008-09-06-att-is-incompetent.md

 Requiring the security code is a method of making sure that I have the real card in my hand, and that makes sense for random purchases.

-- I'm paying a phone bill!
+- I'm paying a phone bill—for a service at a fixed address.

-- They know who I am!
+- They know who I am.

-- They know where I live!
+- They know where I live.

-- My name is on the credit card!
+- My name is on the credit card.

-- And I've used it every single month for over a year!
+- And I've used it every single month for over a year.

 I'm left with the impression that AT&T doesn't care a lick for their customer's time.
 Either that, or they are so completely incompetent that they don't even see these problems.